 Braves vs. Marlins prediction, odds, time: 2026 MLB picks for Tuesday, May 19 from proven model

 The Miami Marlins stunned the Braves 12-0 in the first game of their series on Monday, and now the league's top team will look to bounce back on Tuesday.
 The Braves enter the day with the best record in Major League Baseball at 32-16, while the Marlins are 22-26.
-Veteran lefty Martin Perez (2-2, 2.25 ERA), who has been used in both in a bullpen and starting capacity this season, will get the start for Atlanta.
+Veteran lefty Martin Perez (2-2, 2.25 ERA) will get the start for Atlanta.
 Lefty Braxton Garrett (0-1, 33.75 ERA) is on the hill for Miami.
-He'll be looking for a bounce backing after getting rocked in his only start of the season, giving up five earned runs in just 1.1 innings on May 14.
+The Braves put star catcher Drake Baldwin (oblique) on the IL on Tuesday, but they do have Ronald Acuna Jr. (hamstring) back in the lineup for the first time since May 2.
+He'll be the designated hitter and lead off in this one.

 Visit our DraftKings promo code review to see their latest offers and get started.